 It is a family-friendly place with restrooms, showers, picnic areas, grills, boat ramps, playgrounds for kids, volleyball courts, and even a skate park.

-Located approximately 90 minutes north of Orlando, St. Augustine beach is one of Florida's best-kept secrets.
-It may not seem like a secret stop as millions of visitors go to St. Augustine every day.
+Located approximately 90 minutes north of Orlando, St. Augustine Beach is one of Florida's best-kept secrets.
+It may not seem like a secret spot, as millions of visitors go to St. Augustine every day.

 There are also many free things to do in St. Augustine, making it a budget-friendly day trip.